PaoloGiordani/HybridTreeBoosting.jl/README.md

 ## Main limitations of HTBoost

 - Much slower training than other packages for GBMs.
-- Deep trees are particularly slow: The range 4-6 is recommended.
+- Deep trees are particularly slow: default depth is 5, and 8 currently probably a maximum.

 ## Recommended workflow